 When you arrive

-Need to park a little closer?
+Can we park a little closer?

-There are five disabled parking spaces in the car park on a hard standing surface, approximately 70 metres from the visitor centre and courtyard café.
+There are five disabled parking spaces in the car park on a hard standing surface, approximately 70 metres from the visitor centre and Courtyard Café.
 Elsewhere the car park is hard surfaced with a grass-surfaced overflow area.

 We have wheelchairs available for transfer to the visitor centre from the car park.
 There is a free phone in the car park to enable you to contact visitor reception on arrival to arrange this.

-Want to borrow a wheelchair?
+Is it possible to borrow a wheelchair?

-Guide and assistance dogs are welcome
+Are guide and assistance dogs welcome?

 Dogs including assistance dogs are permitted throughout the property (assistance dogs only in the Bower).
 We ask they are kept on a lead where cattle are grazing, in the car park and around the visitor facilities.

-Can I explore the estate in wheelchair?
+Can I explore the estate in a wheelchair?

 A 1 ½ mile sealed surface path passes through the wild garden and down to the parkland.
 For wheelchair and powered mobility vehicle users you will have to return to the visitor centre on the same route.
 All other paths have a natural surface.